aneeshmathew/react-shopping-javascript-nextjs/README.md

 # ShopNext

-A Next.js e-commerce app with authentication, a Redux-powered shopping cart, and product browsing via the [FakeStore API](https://fakestoreapi.com).
+A Next.js e-commerce app with authentication, a Redux-powered shopping cart, product search, category and price/rating filtering, and product browsing via the [DummyJSON API](https://dummyjson.com).

+## Features

+- **Product browsing** — full catalog pulled from DummyJSON, with server-rendered product grid and detail pages
+- **Typeahead search** — debounced live suggestions (title, thumbnail, price) as you type, plus a full search-results view
+- **Category filter** — dropdown of all real product categories (not a fixed/hardcoded list)
+- **Price range filter** — filter the catalog between a min and max price
+- **Star rating filter** — filter to products rated 1★ and up through 4★ and up
+- All filters (search, category, price, rating) combine and live in the URL as query params, so results are shareable and bookmarkable
+- **Cart** — Redux-powered, persisted to `localStorage`, protected behind login
+- **Auth** — credentials-based sign-in via NextAuth v5

 ## Stack